COGITAO: A Visual Reasoning Framework To Study Compositionality & Generalization: Experiments

 \subsection{Experiment Results}

-To provide robust empirical baselines for the \generatorName\ benchmark and to systematically evaluate the compositional and generalization capabilities of different model architectures, we apply the baseline models to the three compositionality experiment settings (\emph{C1–C3}) and the five generalization experiment settings (\emph{G1–G5}) described in Section~\ref{sec:experiment_details}.
+To provide robust empirical baselines for the COGITAO benchmark and to systematically evaluate the compositional and generalization capabilities of different model architectures, we evaluate the models on all the experiments of the three \textit{CompGen} settings (\emph{C1–C3}) and the five \textit{EnvGen} settings (\emph{G1–G5}) described in Section~\ref{sec:experiment_details}.

 Table~\ref{tab:beforearc_grid_acc_results} provides an overview of the results across these settings, reporting both in-domain (ID) and out-of-domain (OOD) grid accuracy.
 Grid accuracy is defined as the percentage of samples for which the predicted grid structure matches the ground truth exactly (i.e., the entire grid is predicted correctly).
-Performance values are averaged across 5 variations of the experiment setting (i.e. different transformation sequences - see \ref{appendix:experiment_details} for more details).
+We present further details on metrics in Appendix \ref{appendix:metrics}.
+Performance values are averaged across 5 variations of the experiment setting (i.e., different transformation sequences; see \ref{appendix:experiment_details} for more details) with 3 seeds each.